v0lta/PyTorch-Wavelet-Toolbox/docs/intro_boundary_wavelets.rst

 So far, we have described the wavelet transform without considering the finite size of the images.
 For example, the simple Haar wavelets can be used without modifications in such a case.
 But, for the transform to preserve all information and be invertible, higher-order wavelets require modifications at the boundary :cite:`strang1996wavelets`.
 There are different ways to handle the boundary, including zero-padding, symmetrization, periodic extension, and specific filters on the boundary.
 The disadvantage of zero-padding or periodic extensions is that discontinuities are artificially created at the border.
 With symmetrization, discontinuities of the first derivative arise at the border :cite:`jensen2001ripples`.
 For large images, the boundary effects might be negligible.
 However, for the employed multi-scale approach of wavelet-packets, as introduced in the next subsection, the artifacts become too severe.
 Furthermore, zero-padding increases the number of coefficients, which in our application would need different neural network architectures per wavelet.
 Therefore we employ special boundary filters in the form of the so-called Gram-Schmidt boundary filters :cite:`jensen2001ripples`.

 .. _fig-raw:
 .. figure:: ./figures/raw.png
   :width: 40%
   :align: left
   :alt: The effect of boundary wavelet treatment.
-Single-dimensional Transformation-Matrices of shape 32 by 32 are constructed.
-This plot shows the element-wise absolute values of :math:`\mathbf{C_s} \cdot \mathbf{C_a}`.

   The effect of boundary wavelet treatment.
   Single-dimensional Transformation-Matrices of shape 32 by 32 are constructed.
   This plot shows the element-wise absolute values of :math:`\mathbf{C_s} \cdot \mathbf{C_a}`.

 The idea is now to replace the filters at the boundary with specially constructed, shorter filters that preserve both the length and the perfect reconstruction property or other properties of the wavelet transform.
 Figure :numref:`fig-raw` illustrates, why the procedure is required, it illustrates the sparsity pattern of the matrix  :math:`\mathbf{C_s} \cdot \mathbf{C_a}`.
 The two matrices should invert each other, therefore we would have expected to see the diagonal pattern of the identity matrix.
 As described above Gram-Schmidt allows us to correct both matrices.

 .. _fig-boundary:
 .. figure:: ./figures/boundary.png
   :width: 40%
   :align: right
   :alt: The effect of boundary wavelet treatment.
-The plot above shows the element-wise absolute values of :math:`\mathbf{S} \cdot \mathbf{A}` for orthogonalized analysis and synthesis matrices.

   This plot illustrates the element-wise absolute values of :math:`\mathbf{S} \cdot \mathbf{A}` for orthogonalized analysis and synthesis matrices.
   The identity matrix indicates that our matrices have been correctly assembled.

 We illustrate the impact of the procedure in Figure :numref:`fig-boundary`, the product of the corrected boundary wavelet matrices :math:`\mathbf{S} \cdot \mathbf{A}` are shown.

 Sparsity patterns of boundary wavelet matrices